life-itself/second-renaissance/content/ecosystem/cohere/profiles/Business_Plan_for_Peace.md

 y: 122
 x: 366
 ---

+_2025-08-23 update: This organisation appears to be no longer active (website link no longer works)_

 > Business Plan for Peace provides the skills and support to transform destructive conflict and build sustainable peace personally, locally, internationally.
 >
 > We support people to develop the inner practices that make their work in the world far more effective.
 We work with communities, decision-makers and business leaders to develop competence, confidence and commitment to transform conflict and invest in peace.